 Victory Event Series successfully delivered our summer tournaments and showcases safely.
 Victory will continue to heed the advice and guidance of local and national health officials.

 *Please see Victory’s current COVID-19 policies.
 These are subject to change based on recommendations from health officials as well as state and local government orders/legislation.

 All individuals (except athletes during competition) must wear a facemask and maintain six feet of social distance from non-family members at all times.
 This includes the lines for the bathroom, in the parking lot, and on the sidelines.
-Parents/guardians should avoid touching, shaking hands, or being within six feet of an athlete or spectator (except their own child).
-Spectators must sit or stand 6+ feet from the sideline and other spectators.
+Parents should avoid touching, shaking hands, or being within six feet of an athlete or indvidual (except their own child).
+They must sit or stand 6+ feet from the sideline and other individuals.
 Athletes must wear masks in between games.

 Game schedules will be designed to limit the number of individuals at the venue at a given time, and to limit the duration of a team’s time at the venue.

 Who Should Attend & Who Should Stay Home…

 No more than one parent per athlete should attend.
 If more than one adult accompanies an athlete, those extra individuals will be asked to leave the venue.

 No individuals who have been diagnosed with COVID-19, or have had a fever, chronic fatigue, dry cough, nasal congestion or runny nose, sore throat, or any other symptom of the virus within two weeks of the event should attend.